-A new Brighton restaurant is using its USP to maximise the dining experience
+How a new Brighton restaurant is using it’s USP to maximise the dining experience.

 When international DJ Tim Healey launched Brighton’s brand new boho bistro last month, the vision was to provide great food with a soundtrack to match.